Debunked Myths & Urban Legends.

 In 1962, the American Public Health Association dropped the nude swimming recommendation because it was no longer needed to preserve public health.
 This insight is important because it underscores why male nude swimming was recommended and required for more than 50 years.
 The Y and schools continued nude swimming into the 70s, and in a few schools, into the 80s.

 So many people today do not know about the era of nude swimming.
 After mentioning swimming naked in High School to people in “you won’t believe me… but” conversations, people thought it was creepy or that the instructors were pedophiles.
-Records shows a few were but the vast majority of the thousands who worked with boys as swimming teachers, coaches, or life guards were good decent men.
+Records show a few were but the vast majority of the thousands who worked with boys as swimming teachers, coaches, or lifeguards were good decent men.
 Naked swimming was just the way it was, it was seldom sprung on the class as a surprise.
 Typically the students knew from a year or two before that when they reached that point they would swim naked.

 It wasn't an urban legend; just a normal part of life in a different and much more self-confident time.